 James Lecture in Radiology and Radiological Sciences

-A. Everette James, Jr., ScM, JD, MD, is recognized by the A. Everette James, Jr. Lecture in Radiology and Radiological Sciences because of the basic and fundamental contributions that he made to Vanderbilt University by establishing, building and supporting a department which continues to attract the finest faculty and trainees as radiology residents, fellows, and graduate students.
+A. Everette James, Jr., ScM, JD, MD, is recognized because of the basic and fundamental contributions that he made to Vanderbilt University by establishing, building and supporting a department which continues to attract the finest faculty and trainees as radiology residents, fellows, and graduate students.
 The department continues his goal to prepare the next generation of professionals in both basic and clinical radiological sciences.

-Everette James grew up in a farm community in the coastal plain of North Carolina and is an honors graduate of the University of North Carolina and Duke University Medical School.
-His post-doctoral work was at Johns Hopkins School of Public Health, Harvard Medical School, and as Honorary Fellow of the Royal Society of Medicine of England.
-He is a graduate of the Program of Health Systems Management at the Harvard Business School.
+Everette James grew up in a farm community in the coastal plain of North Carolina.
+He graduated with honors from the University of North Carolina and Duke University Medical School.
+He completed his post-doctoral work at Johns Hopkins School of Public Health, Harvard Medical School, and as Honorary Fellow of the Royal Society of Medicine of England.
+Dr. James was also a graduate of the Program of Health Systems Management at the Harvard Business School.
 He was a Picker Advanced Academic Fellow under Russell H. Morgan at Johns Hopkins.

-At the University of North Carolina at Chapel Hill, he was a founding member of the Parent’s Council for Out-of- State Students, has served on the Board of Visitors, and is presently a member of the Chancellor’s Club and the Advisory Committee for the Center for the Study of the American South.
+At the University of North Carolina at Chapel Hill, he was a founding member of the Parent’s Council for Out-of- State Students and has served on the Board of Visitors, the Chancellor’s Club and the Advisory Committee for the Center for the Study of the American South.

 At Johns Hopkins University, he was a member of the Dean’s Committee in the Bloomberg School of Public Health and a member of the Presidents Society.
-He served as Radiology Representative to the AMA, the American Association of Medical Colleges and the Administrative Board of the Council of Academic Societies.
+He also served as Radiology Representative to the American Medical Association, the American Association of Medical Colleges and the Administrative Board of the Council of Academic Societies.

 Click here to read "The 'James Era' of Vanderbilt Radiology: A Personal Tribute by Arthur C. Fleischer, MD."